Workspace Security

 Layer 3: System Prompt Boundaries

-The agent's system prompt defines operating zones:
+The agent's instructions define operating zones:

 - Which directories the agent can access